iszczesniak/cpp/specialization/index.md

 {% include_relative print.cc %}
 ```

-## Function overloads vs templates
+## Regular function vs function template

 Can we do without templates?
-Are (function) overloads not enough?
-In
+Are overloads of regular functions not
-the example below the `foo` function is overloaded in order to use
+enough?
+In the example below the `foo` function is overloaded in
-different implementations depending on the function argument.
+order to use different implementations depending on the function

-Problem w tym, że nie mamy szablonu, który mógłby być zastosowany dla
-dowolnego typu i dlatego dla argumentu `'1'` typu `char` jest wywołane
-przeciążenia dla typu `int`.
+argument.
+The problem is that for every required type we either have
+to implement an overload or use the implicit conversion, as in the
+example below: for the argument `'1'` of type `char` there is called
+the overload for type `int`.

 ```cpp
 {% include_relative overloads.cc %}